ebb-earl-co/tidal-wave/README.md

 * _Coming soon_: Playlist download support (video and audio)

 ## Getting Started
 A [HiFi Plus](https://tidal.com/pricing) account is **required** in order to retrieve HiRes FLAC, Dolby Atmos, and Sony 360 Reality Audio tracks.
-Simply a [HiFi](https://tidal.com/pricing) plan is sufficient to download in 16-bit, 44.1 kHz (i.e. lossless) or lower quality.
+Simply a [HiFi](https://tidal.com/pricing) plan is sufficient to download in 16-bit, 44.1 kHz (i.e. lossless) or lower quality as well as videos.

 ### Requirements
  - This is a Python tool, so you will need [Python 3](https://www.python.org/downloads/) on your system: this tool supports Python 3.8 or newer.